Uncertainty Quantification for Hyperspectral Image Denoising Frameworks based on Low-rank Matrix Approximation: Results and discussion

 \subsection{Time consumption comparison}

 In addition to the accuracy tests, we determine the time consumption.
 We find that the closed-form uncertainty estimation method has similar time consumption as the LRMA and far less time consumption than the Monte Carlo numerical tests.
 We use the LRMA code used in \cite{zhang2013hyperspectral} and add the uncertainty estimation module.
 The proposed algorithm, the LRMA, and the Monte Carlo tests are all implemented in Matlab 2019a.
 In the Monte Carlo tests, we utilize the Parallel Computing Toolbox of Matlab to speed up the steps.
-The hardware set is $2\times3.1 GHz$ Intel Xeon E5-2687wv3 and 64 GB DDR4-Ram.
-In the Monte Carlo experiments, all 20 CPU threads are fully utilized.
+The hardware set is $3.1 GHz$ Intel Xeon E5-2687wv3 and 64 GB DDR4-Ram.
+In the Monte Carlo experiments, all 20 CPU threads are utilized.
 Note that in the Monte Carlo tests, each element is covered by several sliding windows.
 Since the memory is not sufficient to store all sliding windows, we calculate the result of the patch, store it on the hard disk, and reload it to calculate each element in the final step.

 Table \ref{table:time_consumption} shows the time consumption of the Monte Carlo uncertainty estimation, the LRMA method \cite{zhang2013hyperspectral}, and the proposed method integrated into \cite{zhang2013hyperspectral}.
-The 100 Monte Carlo trials is significantly speeded up because of the running in parallel using 20 CPUs. .
-The results indicate that the proposed closed-form estimation does not add a significant amount of time to the LRMA method, whereas the Monte Carlo test requires significantly more time.
+The 100 Monte Carlo trials are significantly speeded up because of the running in parallel using 20 CPU threads.
+The results indicate that the proposed closed-form estimation does not add a significant amount of time to the LRMA method, whereas the Monte Carlo test requires substantially more time.
 As indicated by Eq. (\ref{Eq_U_V}), the proposed approach requires no more than one band-wise SVD decomposition of the given HSI in addition to the original LRMA solver.